SPANISH LANGUAGE AND TRANSLATION 1 MOD. 2

 5. Learning ability

-Ability to self-evaluate at an initial level with respect to the acquisition of metalinguistic content; ability to apply the theoretical and methodological knowledge acquired to improve one's own production in the language, to plan the writing of the final thesis; to face research with more autonomy and to face textual production in the future in a professional context with more confidence and mastery; ability to carry out bibliographical research autonomously and with critical judgement; ability to approach study methodically in order to optimise results.
+To be able to self-evaluate at an initial level with respect to the acquisition of metalinguistic content.
+To be able to apply the theoretical and methodological knowledge acquired to improve one's own production in the language, to plan the writing of the final thesis; to face research with more autonomy and to face textual production in the future in a professional context with more confidence and mastery.
+To be able to carry out bibliographical research autonomously and with critical judgement; ability to approach study methodically in order to optimise results.

 Pre-requirements